-In Italy, there is a version of Nao robot to help children affected by autism thanks to the collaboration of the Robotics laboratory Enea with the multi-purpose center for disabled “Pesci Rossi” of Triggiano, in the province of Bari.
+There is a version of the Nao robot in Italy to help children affected by autism thanks to the collaboration of the Robotics laboratory Enea with the multi-purpose center for disabled “Pesci Rossi” of Triggiano, in the province of Bari.

-The ENEA researcher Andrea Zanela explains: “The collaboration with the “Pisces Rossi” center allows to extend the results of public research to the social sector.
-It will convey our knowledge on robotics, developed for other sectors, into new fields of application, in particular in the psychoeducational and therapeutic field in the assistance pathways of autism spectrum disorders.
-The process we introduced in the experimentation starts from the increase in shared attention to developing, through imitative processes, the three-way interaction, that is, the child with the robot and another partner, who may be another child, a parent, a teacher or a doctor “.
+The ENEA researcher Andrea Zanella explains: “The collaboration with the “Pisces Rossi” center allows to extend the results of public research to the social sector.
+It will convey our knowledge on robotics, developed for other sectors, into new fields of application, particularly in the psychoeducational and therapeutic field in the assistance pathways of autism spectrum disorders.
+The process we introduced in the experimentation starts from the increase in shared attention to developing, through imitative processes, the three-way interaction, that is, the child with the robot and another partner, who may be another child, a parent, a teacher, or a doctor “.

 Buddy Special Needs Robots

-Buddy is a Robot designed by Blue Frog Robotics and is one of the social robots in the market.
-Instead of the head, it has a display very similar to a tablet and meets the needs of families, assistance, help, security.
-For children with autism, there is the Buddy Special Needs that uses software and specific contents to help them learn interaction and communication.
+Buddy is a Robot designed by Blue Frog Robotics and is one of the market’s social robots.
+Instead of the head, it has a display very similar to a tablet and meets families’ needs, assistance, help, security.
+For children with autism, there is the Buddy Special Needs that uses software and specific content to help them learn interaction and communication.

 It is commonly called a baby robot for its appearance: it never ceases to grow and has a tender and curious look.
-Icub was tested during 2017 in the Gaslini hospital of Genoa in the autism therapies.
-It is composed of 53 engines, thanks to which it can move the head and the limbs, being able to see and listen to what is said.
+Icub was tested during 2017 in the Gaslini hospital of Genoa in autism therapies.
+It is composed of 53 engines, thanks to which it can move the head and the limbs, see and listen to what is said.

-It is about one meter tall and weighs 22 pounds and can speak, see, hear, touch, and learn new things every day.
-This Robot represents the most popular robotics experimentation platform in the world, with 30 SpeZeno, also called Milo, it is used in autistic children’s therapies by the Texan company RoboKindm.
+It is about one meter tall, weighs 22 pounds, and can speak, see, hear, touch, and learn new things every day.
+This Robot represents the most popular robotics experimentation platform globally, with 30 SpeZeno, also called Milo.
+It is used in autistic children’s therapies by the Texan company RoboKindm.